-Switzerland: For annual financial accounts and balances sheets data, the instrument breakdowns are missing for loans (F4), financial derivatives and employee stock options (F7), and other accounts receivables/payables (F8).
-In addition, no data are reported for a few sub-instruments of F6 (i.e., F62 and F6M).
+Switzerland: For annual financial accounts and balances sheets data, the instrument breakdowns are missing for loans (F4), equity (F51), financial derivatives and employee stock options (F7), and other accounts receivables/payables (F8).
 Data are not transmitted for the quarterly financial accounts and balance sheets.